burchill/catchr/README.md

 ```

 But let’s say you want to be alerted about this issue as soon as
-possible and you’re working on something else in a different window
+possible, and you’re working on something else in a different window
 while the code runs.
 You can have `catchr` play a beeping sound whenever
 this event happens with a simple addition: